 1. Find Water Sources In Your Local Area

-In a disaster scenario where the water supply fails, it will be very important to be able to obtain water from other sources.
+In a disaster scenario where the water supply fails, it will be very important to be able to find alternative water supplies.
 The best location to find clean water is from a flowing stream as near to the source as possible.
 Further downstream, the water is still likely to be reasonably clean but there is the possibility of contamination upstream.
 Ponds and other stagnant water sources are not as good.
 Water that is not flowing does not stay as clean.

 Don’t just rely on your map.
 Find several water sources on your map and then visit them to see if the water is there and might be suitable for drinking.
 The map may show streams that dry up in summer, or are contaminated or dirty.